Search

 The law now covers:

-• Police cars and emergency vehicles
+• Police cars and authorized emergency vehicles (sirens/lights)

-• Ambulances and fire trucks
+• Ambulances and paramedic response vehicles

-• Tow trucks and recovery vehicles
+• Tow trucks and recovery vehicles (displaying amber lights)

-• Utility company vehicles
+• Utility company vehicles (displaying warning lights)

-• Disabled passenger cars showing hazards
+• Disabled passenger cars displaying hazard lights (critical update)

-• Any vehicle with flashing warning lights
+• Any vehicle with flashing warning lights or emergency signage

-Option 1: Move Over (Preferred)
+Option 1: Move Over (Preferred & Safest)

-• Change lanes to create space
+• Change lanes to create safe distance from stopped vehicle

-• Do this only when safe
+• Execute this only when safe to do so

 • Check mirrors and blind spots carefully

-• Example: On a 70 mph motorway, slow to 50 mph
+• Example: On 70 mph motorway, slow to 50 mph

 Violation causing accident or injury: